Breaking the Reclustering Barrier in Centroid-based Deep Clustering: Experiments

-\paragraph{Additional experimental results} We provide a \textbf{hyperparameter sensitivity analysis} in Appendix~\ref{app:hyperparameter_sensitivity}, showing that \algname{} is stable for moderate reset values $\alpha$ between 0.8 and 0.9 with less frequent resets $T\in\{20,40\}$.
+\paragraph{Additional experimental results} \algname{} introduces two key hyperparameters: reset strength $\alpha$ and reset interval $T$.
+These parameters require a trade-off between sufficient perturbation of the embedded space and algorithm recovery.
+Our hyperparameter sensitivity analysis in Appendix~\ref{app:hyperparameter_sensitivity} demonstrates \algname{}'s stability for moderate reset strengths ($0.8 \leq \alpha \leq 0.9$) and intervals ($T\in\{10, 20,40\}$).
+We use these ranges for all experiments, with both autoencoders and contrastive learning.
 In Appendix~\ref{app:runtime_analysis}, we validate that \algname{} is lightweight and adds only minor computational overhead by performing a detailed \textbf{runtime analysis}.
 Lastly, we also study the impact of different reclustering algorithms in Table~\ref{tab:reclustering_analysis_idec_mnist}.